Trump Defied The 2013 GOP Autopsy. So Was It A 'Failure'?

 Today, one of the autopsy's five authors thinks the fixes didn't work.
 Former Republican strategist Sally Bradshaw, who has since left politics and the party, calls the report "obviously a failure."

-She declined to speak to NPR but in an email, she added, "My hope is that Trump will lose in November, Republicans will lose the Senate, and the GOP will be forced to rebuild with conservatives focused on the power of ideas."
+She declined to speak to NPR, but in an email she added, "My hope is that Trump will lose in November, Republicans will lose the Senate, and the GOP will be forced to rebuild with conservatives focused on the power of ideas."

 The party is indeed in danger of losing power as a consequence of not having followed the autopsy's recommendations, according to Republican pollster Whit Ayres.